hasinthaindrajee/puppet-das/README.md

-# WSO2 Data Analytics Server Puppet Module
+# WSO2 IS Analytics Server Puppet Module

-This repository contains the Puppet Module for installing and configuring WSO2 Data Analytics Server on various environments.
+This repository contains the Puppet Module for installing and configuring WSO2 IS Analytics Server on various environments.
 It supports multiple versions of WSO2 Data Analytics Server.
 Configuration data is managed using [Hiera](http://docs.puppetlabs.com/hiera/1/).
 Hiera provides a mechanism for separating configuration data from Puppet scripts and managing them in a separate set of YAML files in a hierarchical manner.

 ## Supported Operating Systems